alecroy/alecroy.github.io/_posts/2016-02-02-extended-globs-in-bash.md

 6.1M    ./woff
 4.4M    ./woff2
 ```

+Well, that's what I get for not shallow cloning.
+My mistake.

 This is nice since it excludes the `.` and `..` entries automatically, but I'd rather include those by default and glob them out by hand.
 Here's all there is to know about extended globs: